 Maayan: For years I’ve heard that smoking doubles your relative mortality.
 So heading into this analysis I was expecting our numbers to be in the ballpark of 200%, but I was surprised just how close to 200% they really were.
 When looking at the population of people who had evidence of nicotine use, we saw a relative mortality of 212%.
 However, this includes people on cessation drugs and even those who merely reported a “history” of tobacco use.
 So as accurate as the rule of thumb is, “double relative mortality” is missing a lot of nuance, and it was fascinating to dig into that nuance.

 Jenna: For me it was the double whammy that smoking not only increases the risk for certain diseases but makes so many diseases more serious as well.
 Some were obvious; you’d expect smoking to complicate asthma because it’s a lung disease.
-But it also makes a very common and manageable condition like diabetes much more sever and likely to onset.
+But it also makes a very common and manageable condition like diabetes much more severe and likely to onset.

 What should this research mean for underwriting?